The Final Countdown (song): Legacy

-The song is a favourite at sporting events; it is also often being played to sports championship events and victory parades for winning teams at professional sports leagues and college tournaments in front of the rally crowds while singing along.
-It has also become a staple of high school and college pep musical bands for the same purpose.
+The song is a favourite at sporting events; it is also often played at sports championship events and victory parades for winning teams of professional sports leagues and college tournaments in front of crowds who sing along to the lyrics.
+It has also become a staple of high school and college pep bands for the same purpose.

-On 26 December 1987, the Hellenic Broadcasting Corporation (ΕΡΤ), used the song as the theme for the documentary "The Road to Glory" about EuroBasket 1987, which was won by the Greece men's national basketball team.
+On 26 December 1987, the Hellenic Broadcasting Corporation (ΕΡΤ) used the song as the theme for the documentary The Road to Glory about EuroBasket 1987, which was won by the Greece men's national basketball team.
 Since then, the song is considered by fans as the unofficial anthem of the team.

 The song was used as entrance music for professional wrestler Bryan Danielson on the independent circuit and in Ring of Honor (ROH) until September 2010, and again occasionally in All Elite Wrestling (AEW) since 2023.

-On 2 October 1990, just a few hours before the German reunification, the English segment of international radio broadcaster of former East Germany RBI, played the intro of the song while the female radio announcer says: "Our broadcast came to you from Radio Berlin International, the voice of the disappearing German Democratic Republic".
+On 2 October 1990, just a few hours before German reunification, the English segment of the international radio broadcaster for the former East Germany, RBI, played the intro of the song while the female voice announced: "Our broadcast came to you from Radio Berlin International, the voice of the disappearing German Democratic Republic".

 The most popular radio station in Israel, Galei Tzahal, had a daily program between 2009 and 2015 that one of its regular sections was dubbed: "People who think that 'The Final Countdown' is the best song ever choose the best song ever in their opinion".
-In which a random fan of the show would have come on air for a short interview about themselves and their relation to the song before they would have been asked what is the best song ever in their opinion - and then 'The final countdown' would have been played in its entirety to seal the interview.
+In this program, a random fan of the show would come on air for a short interview about themselves and their relationship to the song, and then be asked what the best song ever in their opinion is - cueing "The Final Countdown" to be played in its entirety to seal the interview.

-The song and band Europe appeared in a 2015 USA television commercial for GEICO insurance, playing in a lunchroom as a microwave oven's timer is counting down toward zero seconds, saying if you're Europe, "you love a final countdown: it's what you do."
+The song and the band Europe appeared in a 2015 USA television commercial for GEICO insurance, playing in a lunchroom as a microwave oven's timer is counting down toward zero seconds, saying if you're Europe, "you love a final countdown: it's what you do."
+That same year, "Sleazegrinder" of Louder included the song in his list of "The 20 Greatest Hair Metal Anthems Of All Time".

-The song became the unofficial theme song for the Arrested Development television series character, George Oscar "Gob" Bluth II, who used it as an opening to his magic act.
+The song became the unofficial theme song for the Arrested Development television series character George Oscar "Gob" Bluth II, who used it as an opening to his magic act.

 The song was featured in the teaser trailer for the fourth season of The Umbrella Academy.

 Cover versions

 "The Final Countdown" is a particular favourite of guitarist Ritchie Blackmore, who incorporated elements of it into "Gone with the Wind", his 1999 reimagining of Lev Knipper's "Polyushko-polye".

-American husband-and-wife banjo-players Béla Fleck and Abigail Washburn performed an interpretation of the song in May 2015 for The A.V.
+American husband-and-wife banjo players Béla Fleck and Abigail Washburn performed an interpretation of the song in May 2015 for The A.V.
 Clubs A.V.
 Undercover series.
-Time magazine called out the cover as "really, really lovely."
+Time magazine praised the cover as "really, really lovely."